gene-git/wg-client/README.rst

   Wireguard will continue to work even if the laptop is taken to a new wifi location.
   The monitor checks and saves any newly found resolv.conf and restores the wireguard one.
   Of course on closing down, the original saved resolv.conf is restored as well.
-  Note that ssh will not survive changing networks but it can easily be restarted.
+  Note that ssh will not survive changing networks but it can easily be restarted and the code will automatically reconnect if possible.

 * (*--fix-dns-auto-stop*)

   Stops the monitor daemon.

+* (*--show-info, --status*)

+  Report all info.
+If run as root then it additionally shows staus of any ssh/resolv monitor for all users.

 * (*--show-iface*)

-  Report wireguard interface name is used.
+  Report wireguard interface name used.

 * (*--show-ssh-server*)